 How It Interacts with the People Pleaser Archetype

 I noticed that I wanted to keep the peace and never told my boss at my first job that I didn’t feel connected to the work.
 It didn’t excite me.
-And that’s part of why losing that job was one of the best things that happened, even though it felt like the end of the world at the time.
+Now, I’m honest enough with myself that I look back and consider that work “boring.”
+And that’s part of why losing that job was one of the best things that happened, even though it felt like the end of the world.

 Tim Ferriss, who wrote The 4-Hour Workweek, does something he calls “fear setting.”
 About once a quarter he gets out a piece of paper and draws three columns on it.

 In column one he lists his biggest fears.

 In column two he writes the worst outcome if that fear were to become a reality.